SCOOPS

 User Testing

-I worked with 3 users to test out my interactive prototype of the newly designed website.
+I tested my interactive prototype of the newly designed website with three users.

 Wireframe Iterations

-After talking to the users and having them test the initial wireframes, I went back and made some iterations and here are the changes that I made.
+After gathering feedback from users and having them test the initial wireframes, I made several iterations.
+Here are the key changes I implemented:

 Prototype